diegotorrent/Windows-remote-connections-watcher/README.md

 # Python for Active Defense
-## Behavioral Analytics
+## Windows remote connections watcher
+### by DFT.
+2023-08-23
-This script is compatible with Windows machine and uses psutils library to check for network connections in each process in execution.
+This script is compatible with Windows machines and uses psutils library to check for network connections in each process in execution.

-It will count connections from process and hypothetically calculate the probability of the actual process be infected by malware or misbehaviour.
+It will show all remote connections from processes.

+Work on Linux and Windows.

+Made for Windows.